 Many of these online dating platforms allow you to sign up for free.
 Others charge a subscription fee while providing matching services to match you to potential singles who tightly fit your criteria.

 Before I met my husband, I tried my fair share of dating apps and online dating sites.
-These platforms made it easier for me to connect with Christians who were potential husband material.
+These platforms make dating for Christians much easier, and I was able to connect with many high quality people ultimately leading me to meet my husband.

 I was apprehensive at first to try a dating app or website in fear that it might be against God's way of finding love.
 There are also pros and cons of online dating.
 Nevertheless, I spoke with my pastor, who assured me this was okay.
 Phew, what a relief that was!

-I decided to sign up for Christian Cafe, a website specifically for Christians.
+I decided to sign up for eHarmony, a dating site created by a Christian theologian, that has an excellent 29 dimension compatibility matching system and with 30 million members, many of whom are Christians.
 Once I created my profile and uploaded some attractive photos, the door was opened to hundreds of single Christian men in my city!

 I was able to browse on the go with ease and at my own pace whenever time permitted.
 Before I knew it, I was receiving so many messages for potential dates.
-This was exciting.
+This was exciting and extremely easy.
 I was relieved to know that they were walking in the same faith and didn't have to worry about being confronted with opposing views about the right way to approach dating in Christ.

-Christian Cafe helped me find my soulmate and could be the site that enables you to find yours.
-Sign up for a free account to see if it's the right fit for you.
+eHarmony helped me find my soulmate and could be the site that enables you to find yours.
+Take the free 29 dimension compatibility and personality assessment, sign up for a free account, and start browsing profiles to see if it's the right fit for you preferences.